notnews/good_nyt/README.md

        - Proportion of AP and Reuters Stories Over Time: [Script](scripts/08_wire_stories.R) and [Figure](figs/all_wire_by_yr.pdf)

 9. **Race and Gender of Reporters**
-    Using *normalized.byline* and paired with [gender package](https://github.com/ropensci/gender) and [ethnicolr package](https://github.com/appeler/ethnicolr) to impute gender and race of reporters.
+    We use *normalized.byline* to get the names of the reporters.
+And we use the [gender package](https://github.com/ropensci/gender) and the [ethnicolr package](https://github.com/appeler/ethnicolr) to impute gender and race of reporters.
       - Proportion of Female Journalists on Staff Over Time: [Script](scripts/09_women.R) and [Figure](figs/all_avg_fem_by_yr.pdf).
       - Average Number of Female Journalists per Article Over Time: [Script](scripts/09_women.R) and [Figure](figs/all_avg_fem_per_art_by_yr.pdf).